ADA Compliant Signs in Southern NH and North Shore MA

-Getting it wrong means more than just failed inspections.
-Non-compliant signage can result in lawsuits, fines, and costly retrofits.
-We've seen businesses forced to replace entire sign packages because someone ordered the wrong specs online.
+Getting it wrong means more than a failed inspection.
+Non-compliant signage can lead to lawsuits, fines, and costly retrofits.
+We have seen businesses forced to replace entire sign packages because someone ordered the wrong specs online.

 Important: ADA requirements are specific and non-negotiable.
 Character height, Braille placement, mounting height, and contrast ratios all have exact specifications.
-Generic "ADA style" signs from online vendors often don't meet actual compliance standards.
+Generic "ADA style" signs from online vendors often do not meet actual compliance standards.

 We design and fabricate ADA-compliant signage that meets federal requirements and passes inspection.
 Every sign includes proper tactile lettering, Grade 2 Braille, and documentation of compliance specs.
 We can also survey your facility and identify what signage you need.